contagon/handbook/handbook/25-temple-and-family-history-work.md

 * Be dependable and in good health.
 * Not currently have an annotation on his or her membership record.

-If a person’s Church membership was formally restricted, the restrictions must have been removed for at least five years.
-If the person was endowed when membership was withdrawn or resigned, his or her blessings must have been restored at least five years earlier.
+In addition, the bishop ensures the following:

+* If a person’s membership was formally restricted, he or she may be recommended as an ordinance worker no sooner than five years after the restrictions were removed.
+(See [32.11.3] and [32.16.1].)
+* If an unendowed person’s membership was withdrawn, or if the person resigned membership, he or she may be recommended as an ordinance worker no sooner than five years after being readmitted to the Church.
+(See [32.11.4], [32.14.9], [32.16.1], and [32.16.2].)
+* If an endowed person’s membership was withdrawn, or if the person resigned membership, he or she may be recommended as an ordinance worker no sooner than five years after receiving a restoration of blessings.
+(See [32.11.4], [32.14.9], and [32.17.2].)

+If five years have not passed since the event indicated above, the member may generally be recommended as a temple volunteer if he or she meets the qualifications for that assignment.

 ### 25.5.3 Requirements for Temple Volunteers